 There are a number of different types of treatments that fall under the title of ART.
 The main treatment which is often a highly effective solution for both female and male factor infertility is In Vitro Fertilization (IVF).
 There are six basic components of an IVF cycle, and each component is explained in detail below:

 IVF Phase 1: Pituitary and Ovarian Suppression

-The suppression at the Mesa, Scottsdale, or Phoenix Arizona offices of Advanced Fertility Care occurs for the month prior to your scheduled retrieval.
+The suppression at the Mesa, Scottsdale or Glendale Arizona offices of Advanced Fertility Care occurs for the month prior to your scheduled retrieval.
 The Doctors use oral contraceptive pills and/or leuprolide acetate (Lupron) shots to suppress your natural hormonal surges and “take control” of your stimulation with gonadotropins (injectable fertility medication).
 By suppressing or “down-regulating” your pituitary (which releases hormones) and ovaries, the formation of naturally occurring ovarian cysts may be minimized and the FSH and LH receptors on the ovaries may become more sensitive and require less medication to stimulate them.
 In certain circumstances, a different protocol called an antagonist protocol may be recommended and this phase of IVF may not be necessary.
 Drs.
-Zoneraich, Larsen and Kummer use the antagonist protocols in their practice when there is a timing issue with a certain cycle.
+Zoneraich and Larsen use the antagonist protocols in their practice when there is a timing issue with a certain cycle.